bananas-repos/bibliotheca-php/documentation/api.md

 Get the latest 10 for given collection `p=list`

-POST call to add a new entry to given collection. `p=add&collection=NUMBER&authKey=API_AUTH_TOKEN` See p=addInfo for the details which info is needed in the add call.
-More information can be found in import.txt
+POST call to add a new entry to given collection. `p=add&collection=NUMBER&authKey=API_AUTH_TOKEN` See `p=addInfo` for the details which info is needed in the add call.
+More information can be found in import.md

 Describes how the data in the POST add call should be formatted. `p=addInfo&collection=NUMBER` The JSON info in the data field, tells which fields are available and in which format the value